theonaunheim/surgeo/README.rst

 Version 2010.1.1 is a complete rewrite that adds the following features:

 1. Usage of the pandas library for clarity and vectorized calculations;
-2. Modular construction to allow for future census data updates;
-3. A rudimentary GUI to aid in batch processing;
+2. A rudimentary GUI to aid in batch processing; and,
-4. APIs for Surname, Geocoding, and Surname-Geocoding models to aid in data science; and,
+3. APIs for Surname, Geocoding, and Surname-Geocoding models.
-5. Enhanced documentation to provide a detailed view of how the algorithm works.

 Installation
 ------------